 Getting a signed nondisclosure agreement in place is an essential part of sharing confidential information with another party.
-Though it may seem intimidating, the good news is that there are ways to send this agreement electronically with an easy-to-use template from JotForm.
-First, let’s get into the basics of what a nondisclosure agreement is and when you might need to use one.
+Though creating a nondisclosure agreement may seem intimidating, you can easily create and send this type of agreement electronically with a template from Jotform.

 What is a nondisclosure agreement?

-A nondisclosure agreement, commonly referred to as an NDA, is a legal contract that protects the confidentiality of knowledge shared between two or more parties.
-This can often include personal information, intellectual property (IP), or any other nonpublic information that someone would want to keep confidential.
+A nondisclosure agreement, commonly referred to as an NDA, is a legal contract intended to keep the knowledge two or more parties share with one another confidential.
+This can often include personal information, intellectual property (IP), or other nonpublic information that someone would want to keep protected.

 You may elect to use an NDA before sharing